I remember listening to an interview with Mark Cuban, in which he talked about how in his 20s his goal was to be a millionaire by age 35.

-So, you tell your spouse about your optimized, finely tuned personal finance system.
-You’re both excited.
+So, you tell your spouse about your optimized, tuned personal finance system…

-#13 – You Have Another Talk (Which This Time You Listen More)
+Milestone #13.
+You Have Another Talk — And This Time, You Actually Listen

 You realize that you have certain beliefs about money.
-Your spouse then has entirely different beliefs.
+And your spouse has entirely different beliefs.

-Instead of talking about the tactical details behind managing your money (let’s use this budgeting app, let’s set this budget for food, etc…) this time you focus first on setting a vision together.
+Instead of talking about the tactical details behind managing your money (“let’s use this budgeting app,” “let’s set this budget for food,” etc.) this time you focus first on setting a shared vision.

 This leads you to set financial goals together: